MetaMask/snap-institutional-wallet/packages/site/README.md

-# Custodial snap frontend
+# Institutional snap frontend

 This project was forked from the original [Simple Snap Keyring Frontend](https://github.com/MetaMask/snap-simple-keyring/tree/main/packages/site)

-It's intended to work with the custodial snap as well as the Local Custodian API (in the /api package).
+It's intended to work with the institutional snap as well as the Local Custodian API (in the /api package).
 By default that runs at http://localhost:3330.

 ## Available Scripts